paul-schaaf/roomr/README.md

 #### Backend
 The backend is built with JS, node, and express.
 The data is stored in a MongoDB database and handled with Mongoose.
 Authentication is done with passport.js (passport-local) and passwords are hashed/compared with bcrypt.
 ## Possible Additions
+- add more days to app, currently the app only shows one day, it would be good if you could plan and reserve some days ahead
 - allow custom time ranges for rooms instead of 09-00 to 17:00
 - night and day mode
 - room ordering according to space available, alphabetic, custom ordering